In inaugural address, Trump pledges to keep 'America First'

+Donald Trump was sworn in as the 45th president of the United States on Friday, outlining his forceful vision of a new national populism and echoing the same "America first" mantra that swept him to victory last November.

-In his first address as President of the United States, Donald Trump pledged that his inauguration will mark a moment in American history when "the forgotten men and women of our country will be forgotten no longer."
+In his first address as the nation's chief executive, Trump pledged that his inauguration will mark a moment in history when "the forgotten men and women of our country will be forgotten no longer."

-The newly sworn-in 45th president, whose campaign for the job was marked by bitter partisan division and deep skepticism from his critics, told the thousands assembled in Washington D.C. that his administration will hand power back to the American public.
+Trump, whose campaign for the job was marked by bitter partisan division and deep skepticism from his critics, told the thousands assembled in Washington D.C. that his agenda was one for all Americans even as protesters demonstrated against him in the streets of the nation's capital — protests that escalated into clashes with police in the hours after the ceremony.

-"Today's ceremony has very special meaning because today we are not merely transferring power from one president to another or from party to another," he said, surrounded by the very members of Congress and current and former political leaders he was admonishing.
+"Today's ceremony has very special meaning because today we are not merely transferring power from one president to another or from party to another," he said in his speech, surrounded by the very members of Congress and current and former political leaders he was admonishing.
 "We are transferring power from Washington D.C. and giving it back to you, the people."

+"For too long, a small group in our nation's capital has reaped the rewards of government while the people have borne the cost," Trump said.
+"That all changes - starting right here, and right now, because this moment is your moment, it belongs to you."

 Promising to protect America's borders and its economy from "the ravages of other countries," Trump's message focused on American identity at a time of increasing globalization, pledging to bring back lost jobs and to "rebuild our country with American hands and American labor."